-The Cincinnati Union Terminal, one of America’s great Art Deco rail stations, was originally completed in 1933.
+Cincinnati Union Terminal, one of America’s great Art Deco rail stations, was completed in 1933.
 Its principal architects were Alfred T. Fellheimer and Steward Wagner, with architects Paul Phillippe Cret and Roland Wank brought in as design consultants.
+New York-based Fellheimer and Wagner were well known for their work on train stations by the 1920s, which included structures in Erie, Pa., South Bend, Ind., Buffalo, N.Y., and Greensboro, N.C.
+In Cincinnati, their famed Art Deco terminal remains a symbol of the railroads’ power and glory in the first half of the 20th century.
 However, Cret was largely responsible for the building’s signature style, and is often credited as the building’s architect.
 Its ten-story, half-domed limestone and glass main entrance hall was the only half dome in the Western Hemisphere and the largest in existence when it was constructed.

-Standing one mile north of the center of Cincinnati, the entrance faces east over a quarter-mile plaza on what was once Lincoln Park.
+Standing one mile north of the center of Cincinnati, the main facade faces east over a quarter-mile plaza on what was once Lincoln Park.
 An illuminated fountain, cascade, and pool further landscape the entry.
-The dome is flanked on either side by curving wings, and on either side of the main entry doors Maxfield Keck’s bas reliefs depicting transportation and commerce keep watch.
+The dome is flanked on either side by curving wings, and on either side of the main entry doors, Maxfield Keck’s bas reliefs depicting transportation and commerce keep watch.